linkedin/transport/docs/using-transport-udfs.md

         )
         ```

-### Presto
+### Trino

-1. Add the UDF to the Presto installation
+1. Add the UDF to the Trino installation
-Unlike Hive and Spark, Presto currently does not allow dynamically loading jar files once the Presto server has started.
+Unlike Hive and Spark, Trino currently does not allow dynamically loading jar files once the Trino server has started.
-In Presto, the jar is deployed to the `plugin` directory.
+In Trino, the jar is deployed to the `plugin` directory.
-However, a small patch is required for the Presto engine to recognize the jar as a plugin, since the generated Presto UDFs implement the `SqlScalarFunction` API, which is currently not part of Presto's SPI architecture.
+However, a small patch is required for the Trino engine to recognize the jar as a plugin, since the generated Trino UDFs implement the `SqlScalarFunction` API, which is currently not part of Trino's SPI architecture.
-You can find the patch [here](transport-udfs-presto.patch) and apply it before deploying your UDFs jar to the Presto engine.
+You can find the patch [here](transport-udfs-trino.patch) and apply it before deploying your UDFs jar to the Trino engine.

 2. Call the UDF in a query
     To call the UDF, you will need to use the function name defined in the Transport UDF definition.
     ```
-    presto-cli> SELECT example_udf(some_column, 'some_constant');
+    trino-cli> SELECT example_udf(some_column, 'some_constant');
     ```